SciberWolf/BananaLog/README.md

 7. Add any missing info into the spreadsheet (lagrange clouds for example cant be scanned).

 ## Buttons:
-There are two buttons in the EDMC interface for BananaLog Curr System: This button will regenerate the current system data and copy it to your clipboard.
+There are three buttons in the EDMC interface for BananaLog
+1. Curr System:    This button will regenerate the current system data and copy it to your clipboard.
-Prev System: This will copy the last systems data to your clipboard if available.
+2. Prev System:    This will copy the last systems data to your clipboard if available.
 Note: After the next jump this will be cleared.
+3. Show/hide log:  This will display a log of scans and actions, this can be handy to make sure Banalog detected a scan or if you wish to enter a discovery manually in the official form.

 ## Tips:
 * Keep some notes of your discoveries in case BananaLog fails to record data correctly.